TomHeaven/tensorflow-osx-build/build_instructions_1.10.md

 Note patches for every release of Tensorflow is a bit different!
 So the instructions work for v1.10.0 only.

-First make sure your XCode 8 or 9, CUDA 9.0 SDK and CUDNN 7 are properly installed, and Internet connection is also required.
+First make sure your XCode 8, CUDA 9.0 SDK and CUDNN 7 are properly installed, and Internet connection is also required.
 You need to install Python3 using `Homebrew` if you need to compile for Python3.

+If running on Mac OS High Sierra(10.13), you need to keep both XCode 8 (CUDA 9 SDK only supports this version) and XCode 9 (Homebrew requires this version) and switch between them by renaming.

 I've found that build against CUDA 9.2 does not work properly, which keeps reporting `CUDA OUT OF MEMORY ERROR` and my test program is easily killed by operating system.
 If you have interests, feel free to try.